Human Torch (android): Powers and abilities

 The Human Torch is a synthetic being designed and constructed of artificial materials.
 He has the capacity for creative intelligence, unlimited self-motivated activity, and human-like emotions.
 The Torch has the ability to envelop his body in fiery plasma without harm to himself and to utilize this heat energy for various effects, including flight, formation of fiery shapes, energy releases in the form of heat blasts, "nova flame bursts" (highest intensity heat blasts, similar to the heat-pulse of a nuclear warhead), and concussive force blasts.
 The Torch has the ability to control ambient heat energy in his immediate environment, which allows him to control flames not of his own generation, makes him immune to the effects of external heat and to absorb heat from other sources.
 The Torch's flame can be extinguished by lack of oxygen, or by smothering materials such as water, sand, fire-fighting foam, or heat-resistant blankets unless his flame is at such intensity that it immediately vaporizes such materials on contact.

 While in flame form, the original Human Torch has engaged in hand-to-hand combat with Namor, the Sub-Mariner.
 He has also dug underground and through vessels like a human missile.

 The upper limit of his resistance has been undefined over the years, having once walked out stronger from a nuclear blast, and on another time considered destroyed by another nuclear blast, this last one happening in the last issue of New Invaders.

 The Torch was a member of the NYPD in the 1940s, and has police academy training.
 He has received some training in unarmed combat by Captain America, and is an expert in the combat use of his superhuman powers.
 The Torch is also an accomplished street fighter.

 The Torch can live without oxygen, entering a stasis mode.

 Reception

 In 2012, Hammond was ranked 28th in IGN's list of "The Top 50 Avengers".

+Other versions

+Amalgam Comics

+The Human Lantern, an amalgamation of the Human Torch android and Alan Scott / Green Lantern, appears in the Amalgam Comics story Super-Soldier: Man of War #1.

+House of M

+An alternate universe variant of the Human Torch android appears in "House of M".

+Marvel Apes

+An unidentified ape called the Simian Torch appears in "Marvel Apes".

+Spider-Ham

+A funny animal-themed variant of the Human Torch android called the Asinine Torch appears in Peter Porker, The Spectacular Spider-Ham #9.

+Ultimate Universe

+An alternate universe variant of the Human Torch from Earth-6160 appears in "Ultimate Invasion".
+This version was stored in a Damage Control facility before Iron Lad, Doom, and Captain America reactivate him amidst an attack by H.A.N.D. agents.

+Human Torch later takes his leave from the Ultimates to go on a mission to "start a fire".